Can AI revolutionise how you perform track testing?

 vertical force range on car steering wheel from supported testing data visualised in monolith ai dashboard

-The Monolith AI Software platform allows a user to test the accuracy of their AI model by performing a “test, train split”.
+The Monolith AI platform allows a user to test the accuracy of their AI model by performing a “test, train split”.
 Typically, 80% of the original test data is used as input to train the AI model and 20% to test it -to evaluate the accuracy of the model.

 When performing the test, you only share the input data with the model -not the output.
 Then, looking at the plot, you see the accuracy of the model over the entire design space.
 The red line is the predicted output parameter and white, actual.
 By hovering over any point -you see the accuracy level expressed as a percentage.